What are the benefits of attending a performing arts high school?

 Transitioning to independent living

-Performing arts boarding schools provide students a smoother transition to a college life.
-They will still have the new experience of being away from home and living without family; however, boarding schools offer a level of supervision and social-emotional learning opportunities that colleges do not.
+Performing arts boarding schools provide students a smoother transition to a college life more so than traditional or public schools.
+They will still have the new experience of being away from home and living without parents and family; however, boarding schools offer a level of supervision and social-emotional learning opportunities that colleges do not.
 In this safe environment, students learn both the freedoms and the responsibilities that come with independence.

 "A boarding school experience–regardless if it's for the performing arts–is an excellent way for high school students to prepare for life away from home," says Interlochen Arts Academy Vice Provost Megan Walton.
 "We teach students how to manage their schedules; how to balance artistic, residential, and social responsibilities; and how to make choices that will set them up for success—like getting to bed at a decent hour."